‘The Blaft Book of Anti-Caste SF’ is every bit is as radical as you think

 Mimi Mondal’s So It Was Foretold is a prose poem that goes straight for the jugular.
 Among Gautam Vegda’s poems and parables, The Extinction is a standout.
 Archita Mittra’s Happily Ever After is a fantastical, emotional story of a queer toymaker couple.
 Gitanjali Joshua’s Switch has an intelligent premise, not unlike the short stories of Greg Egan concerning identity, selfhood and consciousness, but less hard-sciency.

 Hameedha Khan’s Flight No. 786 [The Night Journey] is a fascinating look at a possible solarpunk future.
 Shivani Kshirsagar’s The House Is Never Clean is a horrifying internet-age twist on The Yellow Wallpaper.
 Tamilmagan’s Chlamydom, translated by Nirmal Rajagopalan, has a charming idea, with dystopic horror buried underneath its easygoing prose.
-Gautamiputra Kamble’s Parivrajak, translated by Sirius J Libeiro, is a minimalist fable set in an unspecified time in a future about two individuals who travel across a ravaged land and find statues of Buddha in a cavern.
+Gautamiputra Kamble’s Parivrajak, translated by Sirus J Libeiro, is a minimalist fable set in an unspecified time in a future about two individuals who travel across a ravaged land and find statues of Buddha in a cavern.

 Sumit ‘Bakarmax’ Kumar’s comic Spacewali is a sad-funny take on futuristic Indians dragging the caste system into outer space.
 Yeshwanth Mocharla's comic Looly Cooly is a lovely, painstakingly sketched story of a Snow Crash-style food delivery biker.
 Sudarshan Devadoss and MK Abhilash’s Margin Mag is a wholesome prototype of a sci-fi anti-caste mag that must exist in the real world.